hikeventures/hikeventures.github.io/_posts/best/2016-12-31-best-places-hiking.markdown

 <!--more-->

 # Austria
 Vorarlberg will be on our list in 2017.
 Having lived there for 2 years in the past I am looking forward to visit the Montafon or Silvretta area for a hike next summer.
-Last winter we have visited Vorarlberg during the winter where we did some [snowshoeing] (http://www.hikeventures.com/Testing-MSR-Revo-Ascent-Light-Deploy-T2-Flight-2-Austrian-Alps/)
+Last winter we have visited Vorarlberg during the winter where we did some [snowshoeing](http://www.hikeventures.com/Testing-MSR-Revo-Ascent-Light-Deploy-T2-Flight-2-Austrian-Alps/).

 # Norway
 In January we are planning to visit Norway for a winter camping adventure.
 Equipped with our snowshoes and a Titanium stove we will explore the area around Alta.
 One highlight will be to visit an observation point on a mountain where we will be able to observe the Northern Lights.
 There is also a Canyon nearby Alta where we are planning to snowshoe and camp.
 I already enjoyed Norway last summer when I travelled to the [Varangerfjord](http://www.hikeventures.com/Finnmark/).